-Hospitality (Kitchen Operations) Further Information: Page 59
+Hospitality (Food and Beverage) SIT20322 Certificate II in Hospitality Further Information: Page 59

 Why study Hospitality?

 Hospitality focuses on providing customer service.
 Skills learned can be transferred across a range of industries.
 Workplaces for which Hospitality competencies are required include cafes, catering organisations and resorts.